scrapy/scrapy/docs/topics/extensions.rst

 reason ``closespider_timeout``.
 If zero (or non set), spiders won't be closed by timeout.

-.. setting:: CLOSESPIDER_ITEMPASSED
+.. setting:: CLOSESPIDER_ITEMCOUNT

-CLOSESPIDER_ITEMPASSED
+CLOSESPIDER_ITEMCOUNT
-""""""""""""""""""""""
+"""""""""""""""""""""

 Default: ``0``

 An integer which specifies a number of items.
-If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the spider will be closed with the reason ``closespider_itempassed``.
+If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the spider will be closed with the reason ``closespider_itemcount``.
 If zero (or non set), spiders won't be closed by number of passed items.

 .. setting:: CLOSESPIDER_PAGECOUNT